 We offer travel insurance policies – ask your Aspire Down Under consultant for more details.

-Vaccinations are not required unless you have come from, or visited a yellow fever infected country or zone within six days before arrival.
-No other health certificate is required to enter New Zealand.
+For other vaccinations they are not required unless you have come from, or visited, a yellow fever infected country or zone within six days before arrival.

 It is safe to drink tap water anywhere in New Zealand.
 Bottled mineral water is available throughout the country.